Canon 1D X vs Sony A7R III

-The Canon EOS-1D X and the Sony Alpha A7R III are two digital cameras that were officially introduced, respectively, in October 2011 and October 2017.
+The Canon EOS-1D X and the Sony Alpha A7R III are two digital cameras that were announced, respectively, in October 2011 and October 2017.
 The 1DX is a DSLR, while the A7R III is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Sony provides 42.2 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Sony provides 42.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R III is considerably smaller (54 percent) than the Canon 1D X. Moreover, the A7R III is substantially lighter (58 percent) than the 1DX.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.